simulogics/prosperousuniverse-docs/content/tutorials/apex-overview/_index.md

 draft: true
 ---

-This tutorial will introduce you to the [APEX interface](LINK) (just “APEX” below) and its basic components.
-It is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__
+This guide is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__

 [![APEX overview video](thumbnail-tutorial-1.jpg)](https://youtu.be/wI4mxBqGk8c)

 ## Overview

+This tutorial will introduce you to the APEX interface (just “APEX” below) and its basic components.
+When first opening APEX, it looks something like this.

 ![APEX interface](apex-interface-1.png)

-Upon first opening APEX, it looks something like this.
 Its layout and contents are highly customizable to fit your company’s specific requirements.
-The basic components, however, are always the same:
+The basic building blocks, however, are always the same:

 ![APEX interface with highlights](apex-interface-2.png)